 - understand how food crop production can be influenced by changing the availability of water and nutrients and by measures suppressing pests, diseases and weeds;

 - identify the processes related to food crop production that cause major environmental problems and evaluate measures to solve and prevent those problems;

 - assess yield gaps of food crops in different geographical regions;

 - judge innovations in food crop production on their merits for the rural population in the different geographical regions.

 The course contains no scheduled activities, students can follow the course anytime (although the examination is only two times a year).
 Students will study the knowledge clips and reading materials offered online and will do formative assignments with automatic and/or peer feedback.

 A written exam taken on campus.

-The exams will take place during the re-exam periods in February and August.
+The exams will take place during the re-exam periods in February and the end of period 6.

 All materials are made available online.